 Single-step GBLUP (ssGBLUP) model is an extension to animal model.
-RENUMF90 can handle ss-GBLUP using a similar parameter file for an animal model with an additional option.
+RENUMF90 can handle ssG-BLUP using a similar parameter file for an animal model with an additional option.
 Let us use the previous files.
-The following files are exactly the same to previous ones with different names as always.
+The following files are exactly the same as the previous ones with different names as always.